vtex-apps/tab-layout/docs/README.md

 }
 ```

-> ⚠️ *Do not forget to also declare the `tab-content.item`'s children blocks in order to properly render the tab content.*
+> ⚠️ Make sure to declare the `tab-content.item`'s children blocks in order to properly render the tab content.

 ### `tab-layout` props